KyleFontenot/flamethrower/README.md

-# Flamethrower 🔥
+# Flamethrower (KyleFontenot's fork)🔥

-Status: Meme

-A 2kB zero-config router and prefetcher that makes a static site feel like a blazingly fast SPA.
+A 2kB zero-config router and prefetcher that makes a static site feel like a fast SPA.

-## Why?

-**Problem:** Static sites feel slow and cannot easily share state between pages.
-This makes it difficult to create a pleasant user experience (UX) with JavaScript libraries because each new page needs to reboot your JS from scratch.

-Rather than requiring a frontend framework to take control of the entire DOM, the goal is to make route changes on static sites feel faster, like a SPA.

 ## How?